 A LOGO FACILITATES BRAND LOYALTY

 Apart from boosting brand recognition, it can also be an efficient tool for refining brand loyalty.
 Your logo can give customers something to adhere to, both physically and mentally.
 Brand loyalty is tremendous, and something every business needs to foster to keep its existing clients and also attract new ones.
 A recognizable and familiar logo goes a long way toward building brand loyalty.

 Now that we have discussed why it is so essential for your business to have a logo, let us look at some factors to consider while you get it designed.

 5 FACTOR CHECKLIST TO GO THROUGH WHILE DESIGNING YOUR LOGO

 Your logo should always be in sync with your business.
-If your business is about dresses, it’s elements should communicate the same.
+If your business is about dresses, its elements should communicate the same.
 Your logo is the symbol that the public will recognize.
 One of the main motives behind creating it for your business is to structure a relationship with customers and gain their consideration.
-And this advantage is obtainable only when you design a logo with more than 70% relevancy so that people identify your logo along with your business.
+This advantage is obtainable only when you design a logo with more than 70% relevancy so that people identify your logo along with your business.
 This also helps to build a brand for your business.
 As users tend to remember images and symbols more than content, a logo serves to reach out more to customers.
 It should resemble your products to increase business.
 Thus, the better the designs work together, the higher the value of the logo.